stylerw/styler_praat_scripts/nasality_automeasure/README.md

 ... and, most importantly:

-* That neither Will Styler, nor the members of the CU Phonetics lab, nor the University of Colorado on the whole, are responsible for the results obtained from the proper or improper usage of the script, and that the script is provided as-is, as a service to our fellow linguists.
+* That neither Will Styler, nor the members of the CU Phonetics lab, nor the University of Colorado on the whole, nor any other institution, are responsible for the results obtained from the proper or improper usage of the script, and that the script is provided as-is, as a service to our fellow linguists.

 Thanks for using our script, and we hope it works wonderfully for you!